gauravkoradiya/Tensorflow-Specialization/README.md

-# Tensorflow-Specialization
+# Tensorflow in practice
- This repository Contains tesorflow in specialization in coursera.
+This repository Contains all the contents regarding "Tesorflow in practice" specialization in coursera.
+One can ues this as reference.